-What could be better on a sunny Summer afternoon than tucking into a picnic surrounded by nature?
-It’s the perfect activity for a romantic day-out or a great way to persuade kids to spend more time outdoors during the Summer holidays.
+Now we can travel a little further and spend more time outdoors, what could be better on a sunny Bank Holiday than tucking into a picnic surrounded by nature?
+It’s the perfect activity for a romantic day out of the house or a great way to persuade kids to spend more time outdoors.

 Here’s our list of the 10 best places for a picnic with a view in the UK.